foundry-vtt-community/wiki.js/setup/hosting/Local-play.md

 * Launch Foundry and connect to it with your browser (laptop GM side)
 * Launch the guest OS in the VM
-* In the guest OS, launch Chrome and connect to FOundry using the observer player created previously
+* In the guest OS, launch Chrome and connect to Foundry using the observer player created previously
 * Setup fullscreen and provide the VM attached mouse to the players
-* Play !

-Main source (in French)  : http://www.lahiette.com/leratierbretonnien/foundryvtt-pour-table-reelle/

-## Solution 3 : Single laptop, dual mouse pointers (Linux only)

-If you are using Linux, another solution exists, without the need of a VM, by creating 2 independant mouse pointers (and even keyboards if you want).

-The hardware setup is the same than oin solution 2 above.

-The software setup is a bit different :

-* Connect as root
-* Create a second pointer with : `xinput create-master aux`
-* Connect a second mouse (USB preferably) to your computer
-* List the available input devices with : `xinput list`
-* From this list, get the id of the new mouse, and the id of the 'aux' pointer
-* Enter the command : `xinput reattach <mouse-id> <aux-id>`
-* You now have 2 pointers, moving indepently !
-* Then launch your GM session in a Chrome instance
-* And the players session in a second Chrome instance, launched in "privacy" mode.
-* Moves the Chrome windows to the relevant screens
-* Play !

-Main source (in French)  : http://www.lahiette.com/leratierbretonnien/foundryvtt-pour-table-reelle/